JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 2. Sync the Gradle files as suggested by the IDE or using the **File** | **Sync Project with Gradle Files** menu item.
 3. In the `app/src/main/java/` directory, open the `LoginActivity.kt` file in the `com.jetbrains.simplelogin.androidapp.ui.login`
    package.
-4. To make sure that the shared module is successfully connected to your application, dump the `greet()` function result to the log by adding a `Log.i()` call to the `onCreate()` method:
+4. To make sure that the shared module is successfully connected to your application, write the `greet()` function result to the log by adding a `Log.i()` call to the `onCreate()` method:

     ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {
+        enableEdgeToEdge()
         super.onCreate(savedInstanceState)

         Log.i("Login Activity", "Hello from shared module: " + (Greeting().greet()))